This post may contain affiliate links. Please read our disclosure policy.

 2. Store.
 I really like these squeeze bottles because you can cut the tips to varying widths and they come with caps.
 However, if you don’t have caps, cover the tops of the squeeze bottles with a wet paper towel to prevent them from drying out if storing overnight.

-How to use this Royal Icing Recipe (No Meringue Powder)
+How to Use This Royal Icing Recipe without Meringue Powder

 This classic royal icing recipe is perfect for decorating cookies!
 Here are a few of my favorite ways to use this icing: